- Introduction

 Conclusion

-The steps required to withdraw author’s name from a research paper can be difficult to implement, but it is sometimes necessary due to conflicts of interest, concerns about authorship, or other ethical considerations.
+The steps required to withdraw an author’s name from a research paper can be difficult to implement, but it is sometimes necessary due to conflicts of interest, concerns about authorship, or other ethical considerations.

 It is important to follow the appropriate steps, such as reviewing the authorship guidelines, communicating with the lead author and co-authors, and seeking guidance if necessary.